Calculator Bacalaureat

 - Plan during Terminale: enter your continuous assessment average and target a final grade, then back-calculate what you need on the written exams

-- Aim above your target: French universities and grandes écoles often use raw scores plus Mention for admission, so a Bien with 14.5 is treated very differently from a Bien with 15.9
+- Aim above your target: universities and grandes écoles often use raw scores plus Mention for admission, so a Bien with 14.5 is treated differently from a Bien with 15.9

-- Watch the rattrapage line: if you're tracking around 9.50, focus on the two strongest oral subjects since rattrapage uses your two best chosen subjects
+- Watch the rattrapage line: if you're tracking around 9.50, focus on your two strongest oral subjects since rattrapage uses your two best chosen subjects

-- Mention Très Bien matters for scholarships: the national bourse au mérite and many regional scholarships use 16+ as a hard threshold
+- Mention Très Bien matters for scholarships: the national bourse au mérite and many regional scholarships use 16+ as a hard threshold, a genuinely top-10% national result

 - Save your scenario: use the copy button to keep your numbers and compare projections over time